arati-1/reactjs.org/beta/src/content/apis/react/useImperativeHandle.md

 * `createHandle`- A handler function whose return value replaces the stored value in the `ref` object, and the whole function is updated when the dependency list changes.
 On subsequent renders, React will return the same `ref` again if the `dependencies` have not changed since the last render.

-* `dependency array`- The list of all reactive values referenced inside of the `createHandle` code to determine when the `ref` value inside gets updated.
+* `dependencies`- The list of all reactive values referenced inside of the `createHandle` code to determine when the `ref` value inside gets updated.
 If one of the dependencies changes, then the `ref` value is updated.

 #### Returns {/*returns*/}